-This is the solid fat from the roasted Cacao plant known as the Theobroma Cacao.
+This is the solid fat from the roasted Cacao plant known as Theobroma Cacao.

-Cocoa butter is a wonderful additive to use in home made bars, especially if you want to naturally thicken the texture of the formula slightly.
+Cocoa butter is a wonderful additive to use in homemade bars, especially if you want to naturally thicken the formula’s texture slightly.

-Remember it will make a really hard bar, that won’t offer much slippage, so you need to add some softer butters in the mix.
+Remember, it will make a really hard bar that won’t offer much slippage, so you need to add some softer butter in the mix.

+As if there hasn’t been enough already, the other bonus is that the butter has a really long shelf life of up to five years.
 You can read all about lovely Cocoa butter here.
-It is important to note when formulating with Cocoa butter, that it can give a yellowish tint to your products, Mango Body Butter
+It’s important to note when formulating with Cocoa that it can give a yellowish tint to your products.

 This is taken from the seed kernel of the fruit of the Mango tree, or Mangifera indica.

-Whilst it is softer then Cocoa butter, it is still quite solid at room temperature, with an overall hardness of 8.
+Whilst it is softer than Cocoa butter, it is still quite solid at room temperature, with an overall hardness of 8.

-We love this rich creamy body butter, it doesn’t go grainy once melted and it tends to be less greasy than some of the other richly moisturizing butters, it also works great as an emollient.
+We really like the texture of this ingredient; it doesn’t go grainy once melted, it tends to be less greasy than some of the other rich moisturising butters, and it works great as an emollient.

-You can use up to 50% of Mango as my base blend Shea Body Butter
+You can use up to 50% of Mango as a base blend.